 In 2002, Mencia appeared in the films "Outta Time" and "29 Palms," had his own "Comedy Central Presents" special, and released the album "America Rules," followed by "Unmerciful" in 2003.
 From 2005 to 2008, he starred on "Mind of Mencia," which ran for four seasons and earned him an Imagen Foundation Award.
 Carlos was featured on "Opie and Anthony's Traveling Virus Comedy Tour" in 2006, and that year he also voiced the King of Mexico on "Drawn Together" and Juan Sanchez in "Farce of the Penguins."
 He co-starred with Ben Stiller, Malin Akerman, and Michelle Monaghan in the 2007 film "The Heartbreak Kid" and starred as Miguel Ramirez in 2010's "Our Family Wedding" alongside America Ferrera, Regina King, and Forest Whitaker.
 Mencia appeared in the documentaries "Make 'Em Laugh: The Funny Business of America" (2009), "I Am Comic" (2010), and "Phunny Business: A Black Comedy" (2011), and he began hosting the podcast "The Journey" in 2017.
 Carlos also co-founded the Maggie Rita's restaurant chain, which had locations in New Orleans, Houston, and Galveston.

-Real Estate: In 2008, Carlos and Amy purchased a home in the Encino area of Los Angeles from actor Eddie Cibrian.
-They paid nearly $4.4 million for the 8,500 square foot home, which features six bedrooms, eight bathrooms, a home theater, wet bar, and six-car garage.
+In October 2009, Carlos and Amy paid $4.3 million for a home in the Encino area of Los Angeles.
+The seller was actor Eddie Cibrian.
+The 9,000 square foot home features eight bedrooms and five bathrooms, a home theater, wet bar, and six-car garage.

 |Date of Birth:||Oct 22, 1967 (53 years old)|